-- A.1.1 The classification structure in this award determines the minimum weekly rates payable to employees whose employment is subject to this award. - A.1.2 The structure is a single stream structure, which does not contain any demarcations relating to the performance of work.
+- A.1.1 The classification structure in this award determines the minimum weekly wages payable to employees whose employment is subject to this award. - A.1.2 The structure is a single stream structure, which does not contain any demarcations relating to the performance of work.
 It allows for a list of minesite competencies to be developed.
 Each mine's indicative competencies will use as a guide the competency standards contained in the Coal Industry Training Package. - A.1.3 The definitions for each of the classification levels are necessarily general and intended to cover the types of work actually performed under this award.
-To eliminate doubt, the work performed by the employee, the assessment of the employee against minesite standards and, in relevant cases, the appointment of an employee to a particular classification by the employer, are the only relevant matters that determine an employee's entitlement to wages pursuant to clause A.1. - A.1.4 The employer will make available to employees at a minesite the following: - (a) the classification that will be occupied by employees whose employment is subject to this award; and - (b) the requirements each employee must meet to occupy those classifications. - A.1.5 Whenever an employer alters the requirements that an employee must hold, to occupy a classification, the altered requirements will be published at the minesite.
+To eliminate doubt, the work performed by the employee, the assessment of the employee against minesite standards and, in relevant cases, the appointment of an employee to a particular classification by the employer, are the only relevant matters that determine an employee's entitlement to wages pursuant to this clause. - A.1.4 The employer will make available to employees at a minesite the following: - (a) the classification that will be occupied by employees whose employment is subject to this award; and - (b) the requirements each employee must meet to occupy those classifications. - A.1.5 Whenever an employer alters the requirements that an employee must hold, to occupy a classification, the altered requirements will be published at the minesite.

-NOTE: A proposal to alter such requirements will typically be subject to the consultation obligations in clause 30-Consultation about major workplace change and clause 31-Consultation about changes to rosters or hours of work of this award.
+NOTE: A proposal to alter such requirements will typically be subject to the consultation obligations in clause 8-Consultation about major workplace change of this award.